QuantEcon/lecture-python-intro/lectures/greek_square.md

 +++

-Let's represent the preceding analysis by vectorizing our second order difference equation {eq}`eq:second_order` and then using  eigendecompositions of a state transition matrix.
+Next, we'll  represent the preceding analysis by first vectorizing our second order difference equation {eq}`eq:second_order` and then using  eigendecompositions of an  associated  state transition matrix.

 ## Vectorizing the difference equation